Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - At home this year, Seattle has two wins against the spread and is 1-3 overall.

-- In four home games this year, Seattle has gone over the total once.
+- This season, in four home games, Seattle has hit the over once.

-- In away games, Arizona is unbeaten against the spread and 5-0 overall.

-- On the road, the Cardinals are unbeaten ATS (1-0) as 2-point favorites or more.
+- The Cardinals are unbeaten ATS (1-0) on the road as 1.5-point favorites or more.

-- In five road games this year, Arizona has gone over the total three times.
+- In five away games this year, Arizona has gone over the total three times.

 Powered by Data Skrive.